 - Tax Rates: Having an offshore high-risk merchant account provider could benefit your tax rate.
 Tax rates are dependent on the country in which your account resides.
 Each country has its own tax laws.

 - Payment Processing Flexibility: An offshore merchant account provider can give your business flexibility with payment processing.
 They allow you to accept international payments in various methods, including local methods, debit cards, ACH, e-check and more.

-- Privacy: Offshore high-risk merchant account providers offer more privacy than domestic providers because they aren’t subject to the same regulations.
+- Increased Privacy: Offshore high-risk merchant account providers offer more privacy than domestic providers because they aren’t subject to the same regulations.

 Features To Look For In An Offshore High-Risk Merchant Account